nus-cs2113-AY2122S1/ip/docs/README.md

 ### List

-Shows you the list of tasks you have.
+Shows you the list of tasks you have and their status of completion.

 ### Find

-Allows you to find a task with a specific description or date.
+Allows you to find tasks with a specific description or date.

 ### Done